pypa/pipx/README.md

 ```
 pipx install PACKAGE
 ```
-For example, `pipx install cowsay`.
+This automatically creates a virtual environment, installs the package, and symlinks the package's CLI binaries to a location on your `PATH`.
+For example, `pipx install cowsay` makes the `cowsay` command available globally, but sandboxes the cowsay package in its own virtual environment.

 It eliminates the tedium of creating and removing virtualenvs, and removes the temptation to run `sudo pip install ...` (you aren't doing that, are you? 😄).

 pipx combines the features of JavaScript's [npx](https://medium.com/@maybekatz/introducing-npx-an-npm-package-runner-55f7d4bd282b) - which ships with node - and Python's [pipsi](https://github.com/mitsuhiko/pipsi). pipx does not ship with pip but I consider it to be an important part of bootstrapping your system, similar to how node ships with npm and npx.